xuqi2024/openflexure-microscope/docs/prepare_main_body.md

 ## For this section you will need
 {{BOM}}

+[utility knife]: parts/tools/utility-knife.md
+[precision wire cutters]: parts/tools/precision-wire-cutters.md

 ## Removing brim and supports

-The main body has some custom supports and a custom brim to remove.
+The [main body][Main body](fromstep){cat: PrintedPart, qty:1} has some custom supports and a custom brim to remove.

 * Outer smart brim - Remove with [utility knife]{qty:1,cat:tool}
 * Inner smart brim - Remove with [utility knife]{qty:1}